Carbon Reduction Plan 🌱

 The reductions will be achieved primarily through managing the energy efficiency of the utilities providers and purchasing activities.
 We have also taken actions to review employee travel arrangements and activity to reduce carbon emissions or look to offset and build towards a net zero capacity within the organisation.

-In time for our 2025 reduction target of 10%, we will implement further measures such as:
+To further support our reduction targets, we will look to implement further measures such as:

-• Reducing emissions from business travel (business travel is minimal)
+• Reducing emissions from business travel (reducing business travel where possible)

 • Addressing “hot spots” in our procurement process and assessing ‘net zero’ vendors